 Students apply to one of the following specialization areas:

-Evaluation, Measurement, and Statistics Learning Sciences Literacy Development and Learning Problems Mathematics Education School Psychology Sociocultural and Community-Based Approaches to Education
+Learning Sciences Literacy Mathematics Education School Psychology Sociocultural and Community-Based Approaches to Education

 These specialization areas vary in the backgrounds expected of applicants.
 Applicants should consult the School of Education webpage for details.